Marine conservation: Coral reefs

 Coral reefs are the epicenter of immense amounts of biodiversity and are a key player in the survival of entire ecosystems.
 They provide various marine animals with food, protection, and shelter which keep generations of species alive.
 Furthermore, coral reefs are an integral part of sustaining human life through serving as a food source (i.e., fish and mollusks) as well as a marine space for ecotourism which provides economic benefits.
 Also, humans are now conducting research regarding the use of corals as new potential sources for pharmaceuticals (i.e. steroids and anti-inflammatory drugs).

-Unfortunately, because of the human impact on coral reefs, these ecosystems are becoming increasingly degraded and in need of conservation.
+Because of the human impact on coral reefs, these ecosystems are becoming increasingly degraded and in need of conservation.
 The biggest threats include overfishing, destructive fishing practices, sedimentation, and pollution from land-based sources.
 This, in conjunction with increased carbon in oceans, coral bleaching, and diseases, means that there are no pristine reefs anywhere in the world.
 Up to 88% of coral reefs in Southeast Asia are now threatened, with 50% of those reefs at either "high" or "very high" risk of disappearing, which directly affects the biodiversity and survival of species dependent on coral.

 This is especially harmful to island nations such as Samoa, Indonesia, and the Philippines, because many people there depend on the coral reef ecosystems to feed their families and to make a living.
 However, many fishermen are unable to catch as many fish as they used to, so they are increasingly using cyanide and dynamite in fishing, which further degrades the coral reef ecosystem.
 This perpetuation of bad habits simply leads to the further decline of coral reefs and therefore perpetuates the problem.
 One way of stopping this cycle is by educating the local community about why the conservation of marine spaces that include coral reefs is important.